Jackson Wu (吴荣)

 As various people have said, all theology is contextualized theology.
 This blog hopes to play a role in spurring discussion and sharing resources so that the global church would further develop a missiological theology and a theological missiology.

-I am an evangelical, a member of the Evangelical Theological Society (ETS), Evangelical Missiological Soceity (EMS), Society of Biblical Literature (SBL), and American Missiological Society (AMS).
+I am an evangelical, a member of the Evangelical Theological Society (ETS), Evangelical Missiological Society (EMS), Society of Biblical Literature (SBL), Institute of Biblical Research (IBR), and American Society of Missiology (ASM).

 In addition, I serve as the Mission and Culture Book Reviews Editor for Themelios and belong to the steering committee of the Asian/Asian-American Theology Consultation for the Evangelical Theological Society.